0xRuangsak/laughing-parakeet/PROGRESS.md

 ## Status Summary

-**Current Phase**: Ready for initial user testing
+**Current Phase**: Smart contract compilation and deployment testing
 **Blocking Issues**: None
 **Risk Level**: Low
-**Next Milestone**: Successful geth installation and first blockchain initialization
+**Next Milestone**: Successful contract compilation and deployment with manual mining

-**For Future LLMs**: This project is ready for user experimentation.
-All foundational decisions have been made and documented.
-Focus should be on helping with geth installation, blockchain setup, and smart contract development workflows.
+**For Future LLMs**: This project has a working blockchain environment with Geth 1.10.26 and a ready-to-compile Faucet.sol contract.
+Focus should be on helping with contract compilation, deployment, and testing the manual mining workflow with smart contracts.